Find Affordable College Courses

 Women make up 63% of the social sciences majors at the school.

-Plymouth State University came in at #6 in this year’s edition of the Most Popular Social Sciences Bachelor’s Degree Schools in New Hampshire ranking.
-Located in the remote town of Plymouth, Plymouth State is a public school with a small student population.
+Plymouth State University did quite well in this year’s ranking of the most popular places for social sciences students to get a bachelor’s degree.
+It came in at #6 on the list.
+Located in the town of Plymouth, Plymouth State is a public college with a small student population.

 Women make up 38% of the social sciences majors at the school.